Chinese numerals: SI prefixes

 The Republic of China (Taiwan) defined as the translation for mega and as the translation for tera.
 This translation is widely used in official documents, academic communities, informational industries, etc. However, the civil broadcasting industries sometimes use to represent "megahertz".

 Today, the governments of both China and Taiwan use phonetic transliterations for the SI prefixes.
-However, the governments have each chosen different Chinese characters for certain prefixes.
+However, the governments have chosen different Chinese characters for certain prefixes.
 The following table lists the two different standards together with the early translation.